 Healthy soils are the basis for healthy lawns.
 If your lawn is out of whack, you can almost guarantee that your turfgrass will be having problems as well.

 Healthy soils have millions of beneficial organisms living in that top layer.
 Many of these beneficial organisms keep harmful organisms in check and that balance remains relatively constant until some well meaning individual decides to treat a sick lawn with a fungicide that may or may not treat a particular disease.
 However, what most likely happens is that all the beneficial organisms are killed and the soil becomes a sterile wasteland.

 Read more about healthy soils

 Some soils are more susceptible to compaction that others.
-Those soils with excess moisture or excess clay are easily compacted and if left untreated, will become increasingly unfavorable to growing grass of any kind.
+Those soils with excess moisture or excess clay are easily compacted.

 Compaction makes it very difficult for root growth and top growth of grass.

 Correcting compaction is a vital step in developing a healthy soil that crowds out weeds, reduces diseases, and is better able to withstand drought conditions.

 Adding Organic Matter

 Top dressing your lawn is really a big jump start to improving your soil.
 The thin layer of top-dressing adds a lot of natural organic matter into the top layer of soil.
 In time, this layer will develop into several inches of good friable loam that will provide ideal growing conditions for your lawn.

 QUESTION: So what's the big deal about all those little microbes that you'd have to have a microscope to even see?